-Setting the MTU Size
+• Setting the MTU Size

-The normal MTU (Maximum Transmit Unit) value for most Ethernet networks is 1500 Bytes, 1492 Bytes for PPPoE connections, or 1436 for PPTP connections.
-For some ISPs you may need to reduce the MTU.
-But this is rarely required, and should not be done unless you are sure it is necessary for your ISP connection.
+The default MTU size is usually fine.
+The normal MTU (Maximum Transmit Unit) value for most Ethernet networks is 1500 Bytes.
+For some ISPs, particularly some using PPPoE, you may need to reduce the MTU.
+This should not be done unless you are sure it is necessary for your ISP.